AdobeDocs/workfront-fusion.en/help/workfront-fusion/create-scenarios/add-modules/copy-modules-or-scenarios.md

 ### Export a scenario blueprint

+1. Click the **[!UICONTROL Scenario]** tab in the left panel.
+1. Select the scenario where you want to export a blueprint.
+1. Click anywhere on the scenario to enter the Scenario editor.
 1. In the scenario, click the **[!UICONTROL More]** menu in the scenario settings area.
 1. Click **[!UICONTROL Export Blueprint]**.